Competitive Strategies – Addressing Competition & Driving Growth

 The cloner copies the leader’s products, name and packaging with slight variations.
 Technology companies are often accused of being cloners.

-Example – Ralston Foods, owned by ConAgra, sells imitation of name brand cereals in look-alike boxes as part of its “Value + Brands” platform.
+For example, Ralston Foods, owned by ConAgra, sells imitations of name-brand cereals in look-alike boxes as part of its “Value + Brands” platform.

 Imitator

-The imitator copies some things of the leader but differentiates on some fronts such as packaging, advertising, location and pricing.
+The imitator copies some of the leader’s ideas but differentiates on some fronts, such as packaging, advertising, location, and pricing.
 Here, generally, the leader does not mind the imitator as long as the imitator is not launching an aggressive attack.

-Example – Telepizza chain by Fernandez Pujals look Domino’s idea to Spain and is now the market leader.
+Example – Telepizza chain by Fernandez Pujals looks like Domino’s idea to Spain and is now the market leader.

 Adapter

-The adapter takes the leader’s product and makes improvements to it but the basic value proposition remains similar.
-The adapter starts with tapping different markets but has often been seen developing into a strong challenger.
+The adapter improves the leader’s product, but the basic value proposition remains similar.
+The adapter starts by tapping different markets but has often been seen developing into a strong challenger.

-Example – Tech companies like Dell and Sony adapt and launch new products making improvements to the competitor’s product on a continuous basis.
+For example, tech companies like Dell and Sony adapt and launch new products, making improvements to competitors’ products continuously.

 Counterfeiter